msacco8/Forta-Bots-Challenges/Forta-Bots-Challenge-4/liquidatable-positions/README.md

 ## Test Data

-The bot behaviour can be verified with the following transactions (note that transaction may be outdated and position may no longer be open):
+The bot behaviour can be verified with the following transactions:
+- _Note_: Ttransaction may be outdated and position may no longer be open

 - [0x23e5a57dcd73dff352684d26337bfc29d02444b04811078fcd761fc867ca20f9](https://etherscan.io/tx/0x23e5a57dcd73dff352684d26337bfc29d02444b04811078fcd761fc867ca20f9)